 “Honestly, the hardest part of it all is the silences, the separation, the lonely nights.
 Some days I can handle it, and others…?”
 Rachel looked up at the ceiling as she closed her eyes.
 “Some nights are better than others.”

-“I know what you mean,” Lisa told her.
+“I know what you mean,” Nicole told her.
 “We’ve all been there.
 And that’s why we all look out for each other, we keep ourselves company.
 We have to for if not for each other, there’s no one else.
-Right?” she looked over at Heather and Hayakawa as they both nodded their heads.
+Right?”
+She looked over at Heather and Hayakawa as they both nodded their heads.

 “I don’t know what I’d do without the three of you here.”